Skip to Content

 Repeat the same process with the pilot hole, countersink bit, and pocket screws as before.

-Cabinet Base Cross Supports
+Cabinet Base Horizontal Supports

 Next, place glue on each one end of the ‘inside runner’ and place it on the side as shown in the picture below.

-Finally, use 2 brad nails to secure the piece followed by 2 screws in the pilot hole.
+Use 2 brad nails to secure the piece followed by 2 screws in the pilot hole.

 Cabinet Carcass Inside Sides

-First, spread a liberal amount of glue on one side of the ‘inside side’.
-This piece is supported from the bottom runner, so a clamp is not needed to secure it.
+This piece is supported from the bottom runner and top stretcher, so a clamp is not needed to secure it.

 Next, use brad nails to secure the piece.